-This festival is world famous because of the actual nailing of at least three penitents to a wooden cross atop the makeshift Calvary.
+This festival is famous all over the world because of the actual nailing of at least three penitents to a wooden cross atop the makeshift Calvary.
 Other penitents flagellate themselves using bamboo sticks tied to a rope.

 Picture from: Trip Advisor and Photo dot net & Anton Sheker